-While the Hampden Family Center is closed until further notice, we are committed to our community and our participants’s health and well-being.
+We are committed to our community and our participants’s health and well-being.
 You are our first priority and it is our mission to continue providing resources for all who live, learn and work in the community.
-We are currently working remotely and have access to email and voicemail.
-Please reach out to us individually or via the website.
+Staff hours at the Center are limited and for the purpose of mail pick up and case management by appointment only.
+If you need assistance, please reach out to us individually or via the website.
 No issue or question is too small.

-The Center’s work in the community will be more critical than ever during this time.
-While no one yet knows how this will develop in the months ahead, we do know that our most vulnerable population is relying on the Center for resources and support.
+The Center’s work in the community is now more critical than ever.
+While no one yet knows how this will continue to develop, we do know that our most vulnerable population is relying on the Center for resources and support.

 We will get through this together.